hiroppy/fusuma/README.md

 $ npx fusuma pdf      # export as PDF from HTML
 ```

-When `npx fusuma start` is executed, it is output as follows.
+When `npx fusuma start` is executed, it is an output as follows.

 ![](./media/procedure-screenshot.png)